AU-Biocommons/genome-annotation/ansible/playbooks/README.md

     ansible-playbook playbook-apollo-ubuntu20-combined.yml --extra-vars="apollo_subdomain_name=starwars" --verbose --limit newapollovms
     ```

-## Order of Running Ansible Playbooks to create an Apollo VM in Ubuntu 20.04 (Simplified)
+## Order of Running Ansible Playbooks to create an Apollo VM in Ubuntu 20.04

+The following is for reference only and may be out of date.
+The best reference for the order of playbooks and the arguments to be supplied is the `build-newapollo-runplaybooks.sh` script within this directory.

 Please **`Note that the below playbooks will run in all of the test hosts`** defined in the hosts (inventory) file therefore be careful when running the below playbooks.
 To install and configure an Apollo VM or VMs the following playbooks have to be run in order and these have to be run from the ansible sandpit:

 The usual approach for deployment is to add the hostname to the `newapollovms` group in the inventory file `ansible/playbooks/newapollovm.inventory`, and remove any previous members.
 For example: